ilbers/isar/doc/user_manual.md

 It is additionally available for direct use under `tmp/deploy/images/sdk-${DISTRO}-${DISTRO_ARCH}/`.
 The SDK rootfs directory `/isar-apt` contains a copy of isar-apt repo with locally prebuilt target debian packages (for <HOST_DISTRO>).
 One may chroot into the SDK and install required target packages with the help of `apt-get install <package_name>:<DISTRO_ARCH>` command.

-### Limitation

-Only Debian Stretch for SDK root filesystem is supported as only Stretch provides crossbuild environment by default.
-(Debian Jessie requires some additional preconfiguration steps see https://wiki.debian.org/CrossToolchains#Installation for details).

 ### Example